-Kailyn Lowry New Romance: Meet ‘Teen Mom 2’ Star’s Girlfriend Dominique Potter
+Kailyn Lowry’s New Romance: Meet ‘Teen Mom 2’ Star’s Girlfriend Dominique Potter

 What is there to know about Dominique Potter?

 Fans of Kailyn Lowry are curious about her new girlfriend and they want to know more about Potter.
 Reports have it that Kailyn considers Dominique her true soulmate and that they are really in love with each other.
-Dominique may not have appeared on an episode of Teen Mom 2 and Kailyn never talked about her much but here’s what the fans need to know about her.
+Dominique may not have appeared on an episode of Teen Mom 2 and Kailyn never talked about her much, but here’s what the fans need to know about her.

 Kailyn and Dominique were good friends before they became lovers.
 She revealed on Coffees & Convos that Dominique never asked her out; they just started out as friends and they’ve been that for a year before romance developed.

-Dominique is also good with kids – in fact, she appears to love them.
+Dominique is also good with kids — in fact, she appears to love them.
 On her Instagram, she has posted photos of herself with kids.
-It looks like Kailyn has found herself a good future partner, who is capable of loving her kids.
-Kailyn Lowry’s new romance also attended Long Island University, according to Hollywood Life and she is quite an athletic.
+It looks like Kailyn has found herself a good future partner who is capable of loving her kids.
+Kailyn Lowry’s new romance also attended Long Island University, according to Hollywood Life, and she is quite athletic.

 What’s more interesting is that Kailyn’s ex, Jo Rivera, has met Dominique.
 This could mean that something serious is brewing between the two since Potter has already met Kailyn’s family and friends.
 That may be the case, but Kailyn has yet to talk more about her new romance and it is expected that she may do that soon enough.